toadslop/ps-data/README.md

 ```

 You may replace the values for DB_USER, DB_PASSWORD, and DB_NAME with whatever you like.

-After that, run `cargo make init_db`.
-This command will initialize the database with the user, password, and database name specified in the above variables.
+When you start up the project for the first time, these settings will be used to configure your database.

 ## Running the App
-To start the app, run `cargo make start_back`.
+To start the app, run `cargo make start`.
+This will start the database and the backend service.

 To test if it's running, try clicking this link: http://localhost:8080.

 You should see "Server is running." printed on the screen.

+## Shutting Down the App
+After you shut down the app, be sure to run `cargo make stop_db` to shutdown the database